lchristmann/waffle-dashboard/docs/4_IMPLEMENTATION.md

 - fix error when uploading large images and set `->maxSize(2048)` (2MB) for those file uploads instead
   - by heavily increasing PHP's and Livewire's file upload size limits...
   - ...so Filament can do the validation (else the file upload would be intercepted leaving Filament empty-handed and showing a cryptic error message)
+- make the production Docker build more robust by ensuring the `public/hot` Laravel Vite hot reloading file never exists there

 ```shell
 php artisan livewire:publish --config